Blog & News

 How does designation help clean up the river?

 Designation is a powerful tool to accelerate the cleanup of the river.
 Firstly, because it shines an official spotlight on the water quality.
-Secondly, because the water quality here will almost certainly be rated as “poor”, it imposes legal obligations on industry to reduce the pollution from sewage works, urban sewage overflows and agricultural slurry.
-This prioritises and drives real change.
-Some of the key pieces of legislation are the ‘Bathing Water Regulations 2013’ , WINEP, which governs the water industry funding and WISER (Water Industry Strategic Environmental Requirements)
+Secondly, because the water quality here will almost certainly be rated as “poor” it imposes Statutory Obligations on industry to reduce the pollution from sewage works, urban sewage overflows and agricultural slurry.
+Unlike general non-statutory calls to reduce pollution, the water industry responds to these Statutory Obligations, so this prioritises and drives real change.
+Some of the key pieces of legislation are the ‘Bathing Water Regulations 2013’ , WINEP, which governs the water industry funding and WISER (Water Industry Strategic Environmental Requirements) As explained here, following designation, Ofwat are likely to require the work to be completed by 2027.
+Without the statutory “Driver” of Bathing Water Designation, Anglian Water could take as long as they liked, so the improvements would be likely to take much longer…. maybe decades.

 Designation helps accelerate the cleanup, but we’ll need to keep up the pressure for wider change too.
 Ultimately, we need to change our relationship with the natural world, so water can be good quality everywhere.
 However, this will probably take decades and the whole farming and water management system will need to change.